trebor/soul-bound/rfc.md

   * Hook points for routing portions of mint-fees or slashed funds to community treasuries, development grants, or public goods.
 * **Governance-Controlled Modules**
   * Deploy policy contracts that implement `RewardDistributor` and `SlashController` interfaces; allow DAOs to vote on upgrades or parameter changes.

-These extension points ensure that Soul Bound remains a lean, secure protocol core—while letting diverse ecosystems layer on tailored trust, reputation, and economic policies.

 # **12\.
 Formal Model (Optional)**